ArchieH2011/Git-practice/README.md

-my name is Archie Hadley and im happy that I have got this working :))))
+my name is Archie Hadley and I'm happy that I have got this working :))))